Home » Clay Art Projects » 12 Easy Clay Pinch Pot Ideas For Creative Kids

 small clay piece cut with wire cutter for art class.

-An easy way to teach different hand-building techniques is to use a combination of pinch pot techniques with other clay-building ideas.
+An easy way to teach different hand-building techniques is to combine pinch pot techniques with other clay-building ideas.

 Other clay techniques to consider adding to pinch pots: